Computing singular and near-singular integrals over curved boundary elements: The strongly singular case: Acknowledgments

 \section{Acknowledgments}

-We express our gratitude to Matthieu Aussal and Laurent Series for their valuable assistance in performing the computations at the CMAP department of \'{E}cole Polytechnique (IP Paris).
+We express our gratitude to Laurent Series for his valuable assistance in performing the computations at the CMAP department of \'{E}cole Polytechnique.
 We also thank the members of the Inria GAMMA research team, in particular Lucien Rochery and Matthieu Manoury, for providing us several boundary element meshes with quadratic triangles.